 According to Chron, there is a limit to how many people you can follow and unfollow each hour: 160.

 If you follow too many accounts at once, Instagram might think you’re using a bot.
 Focus on following relevant people rather than everyone.

 Using the hockey example, you can find relevant people to follow using the hashtag #hockey.
 While browsing the hockey hashtag, you’ll find people who post content using the main keyword for your niche.
 Thus, making it more likely that they’ll be interested in the products you’re selling.

 35. Save posts you love

 As a store owner, you might choose to save Instagram ads, product posts from competitors and ideas.

 By saving Instagram ads, you’ll start to see patterns between good ads and great ones.
 You’ll also develop a better understanding of how to create your own effective ads.
 You’ll start to see how brands advertise products within your niche.
 If you visit online stores regularly, you’ll also learn which ones send retargeting ads.
 Saving these posts will help you become a better marketer if you regularly look through them for inspiration.

 When you save your competitor’s product posts, you end up learning new trends.
 You might discover that they added a new product which received a high level of engagement on Instagram.
-You can then browse through Oberlo’s product collection to add the product to your store.
+You can then browse through dropshipping apps to find and add the product to your store.